 Elijah chose to absorb the provision of God that empowered him for the next part of the journey.

-I believe God not only provided these very basic of needs for Elijah’s physical well-being but also to prompt a realisation that God was in love with him.
+I believe God not only provided these very basic needs for Elijah’s physical well-being but also prompt a realization that God was in love with him.

-There was an invite in those gifts.
+There was an invitation in those gifts.
 An offering to savour the fullness of what was provided.
 To enjoy, really enjoy.
 To take in the fullness of what the senses were experiencing.

 We so often eat and drink in a hurry.
 We even limit the gift of sleep so we can maximise the time awake.

 Neuroscience is telling us that ‘the longer that something is held in awareness and the more emotionally stimulating it is, the more neurons that fire and thus wire together, and the stronger the trace in memory.’
 (Rick Hanson – Take in the good)

 Building these positive and good moments of savouring the good builds a resilience in your brain.

 We need to train our brain to absorb the good.

 A rhythm to learn